Strawberry Iced Black Tea

 - Brew the Black Tea

 In a small saucepan, combine the strawberries, sugar, and water.
-Bring to a gentle simmer over medium-low heat and cook for 8–10 minutes, just until the berries soften and release their color.
-Do not reduce or thicken. - Strain the Syrup
+Bring to a gentle simmer over medium-low heat and cook for 8–10 minutes, just until the berries soften and release their colour.
+Do not reduce or thicken — keeping the heat gentle and the cooking time brief is what keeps the syrup light and fresh-tasting rather than pushing it toward a heavier, jammier character. - Strain the Syrup

 Strain through a fine-mesh sieve into a bowl or measuring jug.
-Do not press the pulp.
-Discard the solids and let the syrup cool completely. - Sweeten the Tea
+Press gently but firmly to extract the light strawberry syrup.
+Do not force dry pulp through the sieve — pressing too aggressively introduces starchy, cloudy liquid that dulls the syrup’s clean colour and flavour.
+Let the syrup cool completely before using. - Sweeten the Tea

 *Notes :